jarjamorp/jarjamorp.github.io/_todo.md

+fix index.html being generated as the page name in site/galleries/*/index.html - make it the gallery title

 create a html file of the same name as title, in the current page template format update the image names in iPhone upload workflow so they're consistent with other galleries